Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 ### Screen-space reflection and refraction

 HDRP provides a screen-space solution for reflection and refraction.
-It uses the depth and color buffer of the screen to help simulate the path that light travels to the Camera and thus calculate accurate reflection and refraction.
+It uses the depth and color buffer of the screen to help simulate the path that light travels to the Camera and uses this to calculate accurate reflection and refraction.
+You can use this feature for transparent materials too, such as windows or water.
 For more information, see the [screen-space reflection](Reflection-in-HDRP.md#ScreenSpaceReflection) and [screen-space refraction](Refraction-in-HDRP#ScreenSpaceRefraction) documentation.

 ### Screen-space distortion